calumk/codecup/README.md

 </p>

 ## Why?
-CodeFlask was a brilliant project, but seems to be unmaintained, and I required some significant updates to work with a new project i am working on
+CodeFlask was a brilliant project, but seems to be unmaintained, and it required some significant updates to work with a new project I am working on.

+> Yes - The new logo uses Comic Sans

+## Changes
+* Switched from rollup to webpack
+* Added example folder
+* diabled e2e tests
+  * Required (Legacy deps - might rebuild)
+* Added support to destroy
+* Added Linenumber add / remove
+* Added Linenumber toggle
+* Added Readonly toggle
+* Small theme tweaks (Border, rounded corners.)
 ---

 ## Installation